SpeysideHEP/spey/docs/plugins.rst

 Plug-ins
 ========

-``spey`` works with various packages that are designed to deliver certain statistical model prescription.
-The goal of the ``spey`` interface is to collect all these prescriptions under the same roof and provide a toolset to combine different sources of likelihoods.
-In this section we will summarise currently available plugins which are accessible throghy `spey` interface.
+Spey seamlessly integrates with diverse packages that offer specific statistical model prescriptions.
+Its primary objective is to centralize these prescriptions within a unified interface, facilitating the combination of different likelihood sources.
+In this section, we will provide an overview of the currently available plugins accessible through the Spey interface.
 The string based accessors to the available plugins can be seen using the following command:

 .. code-block:: python3